 Before you can start working on your SEO, it’s fairly important that you determine where your online presence stands at the moment.
 This will help you develop a realistic picture of your current state, give you an idea of how to create rich attainable goals, as well as help you map the path on which you want to progress.
 In order to set out on this path, however, you need to perform an SEO audit.
-While the above-listed may seem like reason enough for you to want to do so, there are various other reasons why this would be the right move for any enterprise or online entity.
-Here are the six biggest benefits of a full SEO audit.

 #1 Improving organic visibility